myrtovillia/DR-CFGNN/README.md

 **Note 1:** We explicitly state that our work was built on top of the DIG library https://github.com/divelab/DIG.git and the survey paper https://arxiv.org/abs/2012.15445 by Yuan et al. The authors of the survey evaluated numerous state-of-the-art explanation methods for Graph Neural Networks (GNNs) and developed an open source library for GNN explainability, released as part of the DIG library.

-In our work, we build on top of their GitHub repository. 'dig' from their github contains multiple folders such as auggraph, fairgraph, ggraph, ggraph3D, lsgraph, oodgraph, sslgraph, threedgraph and xgraph.
+'dig' from their github contains multiple folders.
 We kept only the relevant folder, xgraph, and modified some of its scripts in order to create the incomplete synthetic dataset and inject noise.

 --------------------------------------------------------------------------------------------